sandervandevelde/proefrit/README.md

 IMSI;                    AT+CIMI
 ```

+Each command should give a response, if not check your set-up.
+If no IMSI is returned, please check your SIM card, it has been noticed that some test SIM cards are not working.

-Note: Please verify the firmware revision number anything equal or higher than SP11 will not work on the trial network.
+*Note: Please verify the firmware revision number anything equal or higher than SP11 will not work on the trial network.*

+*Note: SP8 has the support for extended network coverage, which will improve the signal reception in areas with less coverage.*

 To establish network attach:
 ```